Installing Debian Backports on Raspberry Pi

 Software

-You will need to be running the Raspberry Pi OS based on Debian bullseye.
+You will need to be running the Raspberry Pi OS based on Debian bullseye or bookworm.
 Here’s how to verify this:

 First, run this:

-If you see no output, you are on a version that is too old, and will need to first reinstall with the most recent Raspberry Pi OS.
+If you see no output from either of those commands, you are on a version that is too old, and will need to first reinstall with the most recent Raspberry Pi OS.

-On the other hand, if you see a lone or more of output, you’re good to proceed.
+On the other hand, if you see a line or more of output, you’re good to proceed.

 Obtaining the Debian Archive Keyring